 Regardless of the time of day, we’ve never loved how cramped this restaurant is - they tend to pack as many people into their 200 square feet of space as humanly possible.
 But we’ve also never not loved a meal here.
 That’s probably why people keep showing up after 15 years in business.
 Having a reputation helps.
 But having really good food helps more.

-A triple-decker brunch sandwich of ham, turkey, and swiss cheese that's battered, deep fried, and served with fried eggs and jelly.
-It's worth the hefty price tag, the long wait, and the food hangover you're going to take after inhaling it.
+A triple-decker brunch sandwich of ham, turkey, and swiss cheese that’s battered, deep fried, and served with fried eggs and jelly.
+It’s worth the hefty price tag, the long wait, and the food hangover you’re going to have after inhaling it.

-If you eat spaghetti carbonara for brunch you're officially on Team Infatuation.
+If you eat spaghetti carbonara for brunch, you’re officially on Team Infatuation.
 We eat our eggs IN the pasta.
 Order it.

 Exactly what you want from a plate of brunch.
 The eggs are perfect, the hollandaise sauce is flavorful and light, and the potatoes rosti are bomb.
 There’s really no way to go wrong here.

 Yeah, that massive thing is a piece of veal.
-And it's delicious.
-It's more like eating a steak or a giant pork rib than it is what you're usually used to when you order a dainty piece of baby cow, but it's tender and flavorful and all the other good things you want.
+And it’s delicious.
+It’s more like eating a steak or a giant pork rib than what you’re used to when you order a dainty piece of baby cow, but it’s tender and flavorful and all the other good things you want.

 Basically this is a rich American’s version of fried rice.
 Celebrate it.

 An interesting combination of things - squid, pork, smoked beans - but they all work together well.
 On a cold day, this is tough to beat.